lukmanr/CLVPipelines/automl_tables_components/docs/train_model.md

 |output_primary_metric_value|The value of the primary performance metric.|Float|

 ### Description
-The component is a wrapper around `AutoMlClient.create_dataset()` API.
-Currently, the component does not allow you to configure the schema of the target AutoML Tables Dataset.
-The component uses schema auto-detection.
+The component is a wrapper around `AutoMlClient.create_model()` API.
+If the target colummn's type is Categorical, AutoML Tables trains a classification model.
+If the target column's type is Numeric, AutoML Tables trains a regression model.
+Make sure to set `optimization_objective` and `primary_metric` parameters to match [the machine learning problem](https://cloud.google.com/automl-tables/docs/problem-types).